csswizardry/csswizardry.github.com/_posts/2014-07-17-hacks-for-dealing-with-specificity.md

 **tl;dr** never use a selector more specific than the one you need.

-These are all very simple rules—and are very easy to follow if you’re starting a new project—but what happens when you need to hack specificity?
+These are all very simple rules — and are very easy to follow if you’re starting a new project — but what happens when you need to hack specificity?
 We all know about `!important`, which I won’t go into here, but how can we trick specificity into being lowered or increased with no drastic side effects?